-Digital initiatives for life sciences companies are notoriously prone to stalling, which is due to three main issues: budget (58%), talent (57%), and operating model (52%) concerns.
+The process of digital transformation in life sciences is notoriously prone to stalling, which is due to three main issues: budget (58%), talent (57%), and operating model (52%) concerns.
 For those who have already begun their digital transformation, the difficulty of measuring the business value delivered to their company is noteworthy; 60% of early adopters have yet to measure their progress and values derived from such projects accurately.

-When it comes to clinical trials and other metrics-based initiatives, what often stands in the way are incomplete or poor data quality, a lack of a data analytics function that can provide a comprehensive view of patients, and an absence of any data monetization strategy.
+When it comes to digital transformation in life sciences and other metrics-based initiatives, what often stands in the way are incomplete or poor data quality, a lack of a data analytics function that can provide a comprehensive view of patients, and an absence of any data monetization strategy.

 Other roadblocks include regulatory constraints, a disregard for people-centric and business-focused perspectives throughout digital projects, sacrificing control in favor of convenience during development cycles, and scope creep that can quickly become toxic.